Music Software Installers Comparison

 Their website isn’t the place to go when you want to check what the latest version is, or even download it.
 As Pluginboutique is their exclusive reseller, you need to go there, go to your purchases then search for Audiodamage and click download for each one.

-As for installing, most of them a separate installer app which needs a dialogue box agreed that you download it from the internet, and then your password entered.
-However a couple are in standard .pkg format which means if you own an Apple Watch you save some time by not having to type your password, as well as one-click deletion.
+As for installing, most of them a separate installer app which needs a dialogue box agreed to that you downloaded it from the internet, and then your password entered.
+However a couple are in standard pkg format which means if you own an Apple Watch you save some time by not having to type your password, as well as one-click deletion.

 Automation: possible, but not worth doing because AD don't have that many products.